Monero (XMR) troubleshooting

 This is completely normal.
 All you will have to do is wait for the sync to complete.
 You can check the progress of the sync by a) clicking the three dots in the top right corner and b) opening the Advanced Options:

-Once the sync has completed, you will be able to send and exchange your Monero once again!
+Once the sync has completed, you can send and exchange your Monero once again!

 The first step here would be to ensure that your Monero wallet is caught up with the blockchain.
 Here's how you can check the sync progress for Monero on your mobile wallet:

-- Go to your Monero wallet and tap the gear (⚙) icon at the top right-hand corner.
+- Go to your Monero wallet and tap the Settings icon at the top right-hand corner.

 - That will bring you to a screen like this: